FINAL: Syracuse 17 - Florida State 35

 It's the Cam Akers show today, ladies and gents, as he logs his third touchdown of the day on a six-yard rush as he took the snap from shotgun.
 He also logged the two-point conversion.

-But that wasn't what was memorable about that drive.
+wasn't what was memorable about that drive.
 This might just be the wildest play I've ever seen.
 I'm not going to attempt to describe it so please watch for yourself.

 This game has slowed to a crawl.
 I'll let my pal Tashan from The Athletic explain why.